5 Minute Guide to AI in Cyber Security

 What Should You Use from the Above?

-The adage – there is no silver bullet for security – is also true for security analytics.
+The adage – that there is no silver bullet for security or AI security – is also true for security analytics.
 No single analytics can solve the security challenges.
-For example, if you take top 9 attack methods today, no single security analytics can detect them.
+For example, if you take top 9 attack methods today, including AI cyber attacks, no single security analytics can detect them.
 The table below shows the relevance of each security analytics to top threats (here we are defining analytics by source of data, we could have defined it by types of algorithm or types of end objectives).

 |THREAT ANALYTICS||NETWORK||USER BEHAVIOR||ENDPOINT||APPLICATION|